mobmewireless/colloquy/README.md

 ### Introduction

-While programming using ussd-renderer-redux, Flows are collections of Nodes.
+While programming using Colloquy, Flows are collections of Nodes.
 Each Node has two blocks: a Request block that sends a USSD request to an MS and a Process block where the response received from an MS is analysed.
 The initial node is by convention named _index_.

 A typical USSD request-response would follow this path: